hplgit/doconce/README.do.txt

 Here are some of the most recent features in DocOnce:

+ * Bootstrap HTML styles features hints, answers, and solutions in exercises as *unfolded text*
  * `doconce extract_exercises`
    extracts all exercises from a document (can be used, e.g., to publish exercises separately or to extract only those exercises suitable to being published as IPython notebooks)
  * "User-defined environments": "http://hplgit.github.io/doconce/doc/pub/manual/html/manual.html#user-defined-environments" with begin-end tags, doing